rticommunity/rticonnextdds-examples/examples/routing_service/shmem_udp_gateway/README.md

-# SHMEM <--> UDP Gateway
+# Shared Memory / UDP Gateway

-This repository contains the necessary files to run the RTI Routing Service example from the "How does Connext help you meet the constraints of the hospital's IT department?" blogpost.
+This example contains the necessary files to run the RTI Routing Service example from the "How does Connext help you meet the constraints of the hospital's IT department?" blogpost.
 Using RTI DDS Ping as a pub/sub application and Routing Service you will be able to create a gateway between